-Whether you’re working on a savings goals, trying to pay off debt, or investing for retirement you need patience.
-Patience is the one thing that if you master, will tremendously help you to reach your personal finance goals.
+Whether you’re working on a savings goal, trying to pay off debt, or investing for retirement, you need patience.
+Patience is the one thing that if you master it, it will tremendously help you to reach your personal finance goals.

 Learning to Enjoy the Process

 I used to be extremely impatient.
 That all changed when I had kids, though.

 I remember when my daughter was first born.
 I wasn’t prepared for those sleepless nights.
 In fact, having a baby wasn’t what I thought it would be — at all.
 In my mind, having a baby was all happy times.
 You know, like dressing her up and showing her off to people.
 I thought she’d pretty much eat, sleep, and just be cute.

 Needless to say, I was in for a huge reality check.
 My first daughter never slept at night — and I mean never.
 She didn’t start sleeping all night until she was around 18 months old.
 I had some serious meltdowns over my insane lack of sleep.
 I remember thinking, “I wish she was older and would start sleeping at night.”
 I spent too much time wishing instead of enjoying.

 My baby is now almost five years old and I wish I could go back in time and hold her and cherish those sleepless nights.

 Luckily, when my second daughter was born I was expecting very little sleep.
 But as life has it, my two girls are like night and day.
 My second daughter slept so much as a baby that I thought something was seriously wrong with her.
 Instead of wishing away the days I was much calmer and relaxed with her.
 I learned to enjoy her time as a baby because I knew it wouldn’t last that long.